-Before mounting the boiler, remove the brass wrapper and all the steam fittings.
-These are just loosely screwed on for ease of packing.
+Before mounting the boiler, remove the smokebox, brass boiler wrapper and all the steam fittings.
+The steam fittings are just loosely screwed on for ease of packing.

 The brass wrapper can be painted the desired colour at this stage.
 The brass should be thoroughly cleaned and rubbed down with fine wet and dry paper before painting.
 Cellulose or enamel paint is readily available in spray cans for a good finish but a primer must be used first.